KilimcininKorOglu/hermes-euicc-manager/docs/NEW_FEATURES.md

 # New Features in Hermes eUICC Manager

-This document describes the new features added to the Hermes eUICC Manager CLI application, integrating the latest APIs from euicc-go library v1.2.1.
+This document describes the new features added to the Hermes eUICC Manager CLI application, integrating the latest APIs from euicc-go library v1.2.2+.

-**Last Updated:** 2025-11-02
+**Last Updated:** 2025-11-03

 ---

 ## Overview

-Three major feature sets have been added to the CLI application, leveraging new APIs from the euicc-go library:
+Four major feature sets have been added to the CLI application, leveraging new APIs from the euicc-go library:

 1. **Enhanced Notification Processing** - Automated bulk notification handling
 2. **Profile Discovery & Download** - SM-DS profile discovery with one-step download
 3. **Chip Information** - Detailed eUICC chip information with parsed data
+4. **Cross-Platform Driver Support** - AT and CCID drivers now work on all major operating systems

 All features maintain the JSON-only output format for easy automation and scripting.